ignas-sakalauskas/NetCoreEfCoreKnockoutRequireJs/README.md

 *	CreatedOn field which stores record creation date and time.
 Displayed as read-only in UI.
 *	Search field on the main page.
 Performs filtering of loaded clients (UI filtering only).
 *	Category option was added to assign a category to each client – the same category could be assigned to multiple clients.
 To keep the application simple, only Create and Get operations available.

+## Blog Post
+Blog post with more details about the implementation: https://ignas.me/tech/net-core-knockoutjs-web-application/